petrgazarov/salami/examples/simple_s3_bucket/README.md

 1. Note that `salami compile` will examine the `salami-lock.toml` file and the source `.sami` files, and determine which Salami objects have changed since the last compilation.
 To force a complete recompilation, delete the `salami-lock.toml` file.
 Or, you can change source `.sami` files and `salami compile` will recompile only the changed objects.

 2. Occassionally, OpenAI API delays responses significantly.
-If `salami compile` is stuck for a long time, try again later.
-The total compilation time varies significantly depending on the number of objects and their complexity.
-This project takes me about 10 seconds to compile from scratch.
+If `salami compile` is stuck, try setting `compiler.llm.max_concurrent` config to a lower value.